contigen/Canvas-Drawing-App/README.md

-# Canvas-Drawing-App
+# Canvas Drawing App
-A drawing app created using Canvas Element with Javascript
+A basic drawing app created using HTML5 Canvas Element with Javascript